Materials in OpenMC

 # Available S(α,β) tables: c_H_in_H2O, c_Graphite, c_Be, etc.

-# Use appropriate temperatures (in Kelvin)
+# Set temperatures on cells, not materials (in Kelvin)

-material.temperature = 600 # 327°C
+# cell.temperature = 600 # 327°C

 # Room temperature = 293 K, PWR operating = 580 K